mome44/Tesi_laurea/Appunti/Tesi/Capitolo 1 - Corpus.md

 ### Generating more text
 Paraphrasis

-This important step was implemented by first creating a prompt to perform this paraphrasis, I tried different API and the best open LLM to do this was __
+*cite papers about paraphrasis and data augmentation using llms* This important step was implemented by first creating a prompt to perform this paraphrasis, I tried different API and the best open LLM to do this was __

 The structure of the prompt was this: